 Solid Glass: Crystal Clear

-As pictured above, ThinkGlass counters are 1.5" of solid glass.
+As pictured above, ThinkGlass counters are 1.5 inches of solid glass.
 If that is too thin for you, they can even create glass counters up to 1.5 feet thick.
 The company assures that with everyday use, they will not chip or crack, much less shatter.

 Pros: Investing in a glass counter can undoubtedly ensure you have the most unique option in your neighborhood—this isn't your average kitchen upgrade.

-Cons: ThinkGlass calls glass a "noble" product, and for $200 to $400 per square foot, sadly, only nobility can afford it.
-Still, who can argue with any counter material that allows for embeddable LEDs, ranging in color from white to fuschia?
+Cons: ThinkGlass calls glass a "noble" product, and for $200 to $400 per square foot, it's typically expensive.
+Still, this counter material allows for high-end options like embeddable LEDs ranging in color from white to fuchsia.

 07 of 12

-"Quartz" implies a shimmering type of countertop material, full of gold and silver flecks, or at least that's what you might expect.
-Quartz is a feel-good industry term for a typical countertop, an engineered stone such as Caesarstone.
+"Quartz" implies a shimmering type of countertop material full of gold and silver flecks—or at least that's what you might expect.
+However, quartz is a feel-good industry term for engineered stone countertops such as Caesarstone.
 Quartz countertops are becoming increasingly popular thanks to their modern look and hardy construction.

-Pros: This countertop is created from a combination of crushed quartz, other stone, and polymer binding agents.
+Pros: This countertop is created from a combination of crushed quartz, other stone materials, and polymer binding agents.
 It looks fantastic and performs better than granite.

 Cons: It is not cheap: Quartz rivals slab granite's cost at $50 to $100 per square foot.